 Should I do regular job evaluations?

-How should I conduct an evaluation meeting?
-A good way to start is to express your appreciation for everything the worker has contributed to your family in the past months or year.
-You can take this opportunity to share specific, positive observations about her work.
+A good way to start is to express your appreciation for everything the work has contributed to your family in the past months or year.
+You can take this opportunity to share specific, positive observations about their work.

-Then you can discuss areas of her job performance where there is room for improvement.
-Refer to the work agreement if that’s useful, making sure you both have copies of the agreement.
+Then you discuss areas where there is room for improvement.
+Refer to the work agreement if that’s useful.
+If you do, make sure you both have copies of the agreement.

-Next, it will be her chance to tell you where there is room for improvement.
+Next, it will be the worker’s chance to tell you where there is room for improvement.
 Remember that as the employer, you hold power in this conversation.
-Reassure her that you want to hear what’s really on her mind.
-This is the time for her to share any concerns she has, or to discuss barriers to being able to successfully fulfill her responsibilities.
-Let her know that the goal of the conversation is to sustain a positive environment for her to do the important work that she does.
+Reassure them that you want to hear what’s really on their mind.
+They should share any concerns or bring up anything that has been a barrier to fulfilling their responsibilities.
+The goal of the conversation is to support this worker in doing the vital work they do.

-Looking Ahead: An evaluation meeting is a good opportunity to discuss any big changes you want to make to the terms of a worker’s employment (such as reduced or expanded hours) or her responsibilities (a new baby on the way).
+An evaluation meeting is a good opportunity to discuss any big changes you want to make to the terms of a worker’s employment (such as reduced or expanded hours) or their responsibilities (a new baby on the way).